skonfig/__nsd/type/__ssrq_nsd_server/man.rst

     For more information, please refer to :strong:`nsd.conf`\ (5). port
-    The port NSD should answer queries on. state
+    The port NSD should answer queries on. rc-interface
+    An interface for NSD to listen on for remote control:
+    ``<ip4 or ip6 or filename>``

+    Can be used multiple times to bind on multiple interfaces.

+    If an absolute path is used, a UNIX local named pipe is created (and key and cert files are not needed, use directory permissions). rc-port
+    The port number the remote control service should listen on. state
     ``present`` to install NSD, ``absent`` to uninstall.
     Defaults to ``present``.